Rthales/Android-E-Commerce-Shopping-Application/README.md

     ***DIY.***

-5. The main activity will have a Contact Us button that will allow users to fill out a form if they are having any issues with the application.
-SQLite will be used as the database to store any complaints from users.
+> **5. The main activity will have a Contact Us button that will allow users to fill out a form if they are having any issues with the application.
+SQLite will be used as the database to store any complaints from users.**

 6. Users will receive a notification saying that they have registered successfully after clicking the register button.